k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Fabric_Web_Studio/version_2-0/Installation.md

 You will be asked to enter your password.

-**Note**: The Docker login command and the k2space.sh bash shell script require Internet access to log in and pull K2view Fabric images from the K2view Nexus Container Registry at docker.share.cloud.k2view.com.
+**Note**: The Docker login command and the `k2space.sh` bash shell script require Internet access to log in and pull K2view Fabric images from the K2view Nexus Container Registry at docker.share.cloud.k2view.com.

-> Should you not have Internet connectivity, you can use the <a href="/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2/Installation.html#docker-image-offline-package-download">Docker Image Offline Package Download</a> procedure to download the file on a separate machine and copy it to the local installation directory.
-The file, a Docker Image, is about 1.9GB in size.
+> Should you not have Internet connectivity, you can use the <a href="/articles/98_maintenance_and_operational/Installations/Fabric_Web_Studio/version_2-0/Installation.html#docker-image-offline-package-download">Docker Image Offline Package Download</a> procedure to download the file on a separate machine and copy it to the local installation directory.
+The file, a Docker Image, is approximately 1.9 GB in size.
 The version of the image depends on what is configured in the `.env` file.
 You will need to download the same version.
 >
 > By following this procedure, when the `k2space.sh` script runs, the expected file will have already been loaded on the local machine and will not need to be downloaded from the Internet.